Pitch clock: Major League Baseball

 The season saw the implementation of a predecessor to the modern-day pitch clock.
 When no runners were on base, a one-ball penalty would be imposed if the pitcher did not deliver a pitch within 20 seconds of the batter taking his stance at the plate.
-The rules were tightened before the start of the season, and the 20-second timer now started once the pitcher received the ball.
+The rules were tightened before the start of the season, and the 20-second timer started once the pitcher received the ball.
 However, these 20-second limits were hardly ever enforced, and were left to the umpire's judgement.

 MLB and the MLB Players Association (MLBPA) discussed the possibility of introducing the pitch clock in the major leagues for the 2018 season.
 MLB opted against imposing it unilaterally, over the opposition of the MLBPA.
 MLB implemented a 20-second pitch clock in spring training games in 2019.
 The collective bargaining agreement reached to end the 2021–22 Major League Baseball lockout included the possibility of introducing a pitch clock for the 2023 MLB season.
 Four active players plus six persons appointed by MLB and one umpire formed a Joint Competition Committee to review and recommend any changes to playing rules.

 On September 8, 2022, MLB announced that rules changes for 2023 included the use of a pitch clock.
 Pitchers would have 15 seconds between pitches when there are no baserunners and 20 seconds if there is at least one baserunner.
-Also, the batter will have seven to twelve seconds to be in the stance ready to hit, or an automatic strike will be called.
+Also, the batter will have 7 to 12 seconds to be in the stance ready to hit, or an automatic strike will be called.
 The clock starts when the pitcher gets the ball and the catcher and batter are ready.